helenbatson/heart-health-predictions/README.md

 ### Licensing, Authors, Acknowledgements

-The data files were retrieved from www.figure-eight.com.
+The data files were retrieved from [Kaggle]https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility.
-Thanks to my mentors at [Udacity]https://www.udacity.com/ for helping me to understand my results.
+Thanks to my mentors at [Udacity]https://www.udacity.com/ for supporting this project.